Creative Career & Business

 • It reduces stress when tasks take longer than anticipated

-• It provides built-in transition time between different types of work
+• It provides a built-in transition time between different types of work

 Using this method, I block my day into themed chunks—mornings for creative work, midday for meetings, and afternoons for administrative tasks—with small buffers between each section.